Skip to Content

 SUSTAINABLE AND HARMONIOUS

-Through our collaborative workshop sessions, we developed a holistic design that effectively amalgamates the building’s component parts: the spaces, envelope, program, systems, and site.
-The strategies that we implemented include intelligent space design to maximize daylight and promote passive ventilation, an energy-efficient envelope, use of high-efficiency LED lighting where necessary, minimized site lighting, rainwater collection for landscape irrigation, and the use of durable and renewable materials.
+Through our collaborative workshop sessions with KDFN administration staff and leadership, we developed a design that brings together the building’s component parts: interior user spaces, public-facing spaces, building envelope, active systems, and the building site itself.
+The strategies that we implemented include daylight harvesting, passive ventilation, an energy-efficient envelope, and use of intelligently controlled LED lighting systems, minimal site lighting, low consumption landscape irrigation, and the use of durable and renewable materials.

 Team Members